theloosygoose/2019_WebDevelopment_GoogleLoginAPI/README.md

   Select **Web application**

-  For **Authorized JavaScript origins** put the route for where you will be calling the login from.
+  For **Authorized JavaScript origins** put the domain of the website you will be calling the login from.

-  **Authorized redirect URIs** put the output page after the consent screen
+  **Authorized redirect URIs** put the output page after the user logs in or have it redirect to the original screen.

+  *Note that both of these things can be set to localhost indicated with the correct PORT*

   ### 0Ath Consent Screen

   Set Application type to **Internal** to limit only users in organization to access

-  For **Authorized domains** put down the domain of your website and **Application Homepage link** put the `index.html` route
+  For **Authorized domains** put down the domain of your website and **Application Homepage link** put the `index.html` or home route

   * Follow this [link to verify your domain](https://search.google.com/search-console/welcome) *Note localhost doesn't have to be verified*

   ## The Code

-  The code for this is pretty simple add and subtract the parts that you want; Here are the must haves.
+  The code for this is pretty simple add and subtract the parts that you want.

+  **Here are the must haves.**

  ```js
     function onSignIn(googleUser) {